 Use ondansetron as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Ondansetron is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using ondansetron at home, a health care provider will teach you how to use it.
 Be sure you understand how to use ondansetron.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Do not use ondansetron if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Do not use ondansetron if it contains particles, is cloudy or discolored, or if the vial or syringe is cracked or damaged.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

 - It is important that ondansetron be given as directed to prevent nausea and vomiting.
 If you forget to use a dose of ondansetron, use it when you remember as directed by your doctor.
 If you are not sure what to do, contact your doctor or pharmacist.

 Ask your health care provider any questions you may have about how to use ondansetron.